wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-dragon-green.md

 <details markdown="1">
 <summary>Random Encounter</summary>
 1. **Monster:** 1 green dragon.
 1. **Lair:** Thickets maze. <br>    &nbsp; OR <br>    **Omen:** Your nose hair curls from an acrid, toxic smell.
 1. **Spoor:** Recently overgrown with thorns.
-1. **Tracks:** Green mist, smells bitter.
+1. **Tracks:** Green mist.
+Smells bitter.
 1. **Trace:** Thorns everywhere.
 1. **Trace:** No wildlife, only plants.
 </details>

 <details markdown="1">
 <summary>Salvaging the body</summary>
-The scales of any dragons are highly valuable and used in many legendary armors.
+The scales of any dragon are highly valuable and used in many legendary armors.
 The poison of a green dragon makes potent bombs and pesticide.

 <span class="alchemy">**Green Dragon's Breath**.
 Poison.
 Save or die.
 Becomes gaseous upon contact with air.
 Does not affect plants.</span>